I’m Ross – welcome to my website!

 With more of a hybrid position, I collaborate with colleagues at every stage from strategy to conceptualization to creative work.
-Every day, we cater this work to diverse clients with even more diverse audiences – from individual citizens to large stakeholder organizations.
-We produce comprehensive campaigns with digital and online engagement alongside more traditional media, requiring the customization and realization of strategy, concepts, content, and copy to various media.
+Every day, we catered work to diverse clients with even more diverse audiences – from individual citizens to large stakeholder organizations.
+We produced comprehensive campaigns with digital and online engagement alongside more traditional media, requiring the customization and realization of strategy, concepts, content, and copy to various media.

 As part of the advanced master in Creativity & Marketing, I interned for 3 2-week periods at MCI Benelux, one of the largest event and communication agencies in the region.
 I partook in a company-wide digital strategy project that involved outlining the overall strategy, timeframe and potential issues, as well as interviewing dozens of diverse employees including the management team.

 Being the sole native English teacher at E.Bo Young Talking Club in South Korea granted me the opportunity to learn a lot about myself.
 Tailoring lessons for 30+ classes a week for kids between the ages of 6 and 14 taught me many lessons in patience and endurance!
 This was one of my best moments in learning the art of adapting to constantly shifting environments in a challenging and culturally sensitive environment.

 2005 – March 2010

 My primary business experience comes from owning and managing my own photography business during university.
 By the time I closed my business to pursue further education abroad in 2010, I had photographed more than 40 weddings, hundreds of portrait clients, and even had a part time office manager.
 Working largely on my own, I successfully established a great business presence and reputation in my region.

 As a College of Business student ambassador, I represented our university at various college fairs throughout the region and assisted with campus tours and visits from prospective students.
 I also gave presentations during our Time Out for Tech weekends and co-taught a University Seminar class to incoming freshmen.